chenyuan0510/DeepID/README.md

 1) Running DeepID requires the python (3.7 version or later) runtime environment;
 2) Make sure that [paddlepaddle](https://github.com/paddlepaddle/paddle) 1.8.4 has installed for current python environment;
 3) Download the RLM.pdparams, SLM.pdparams, RLM.py and SLM.py, test_repertoire_level_features.npy and test_sequence_level_features.npy to the running directory;
-4) The commands for evaluating RLM on the test_repertoire_level_features are:
+4) The command for evaluating RLM on the test_repertoire_level_features are:
 ```
    python RLM.py
 ```
-5) The commands for evaluating SLM on the test_sequence_level_features are:
+5) The command for evaluating SLM on the test_sequence_level_features are:
 ```
    python SLM.py
 ```
 #### File details:
 1)